Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Calculating the threshold

 \section{Calculating the $\epsilon$ threshold}

 The contradiction detection accuracy is one of the most important criteria for the success of the obsolete information detection strategy.
-It is difficult to define appropriate thresholds to find a compromise between the false-positive (FP) rate (scenarios labeled as non-contradictory by the expert but $\epsilon$-Contradictory based on definition \ref{definition1}) and the false-negative (FN) rate.
+It is difficult to define appropriate thresholds to find a compromise between the false-positive (FP) rate (scenarios labeled as non-contradictory by the expert but $\epsilon$-Contradictory based on definition~\ref{definition1}) and the false-negative (FN) rate.
 In most approximation-based works, parameters are often hard to set.
 Various methods for parameter estimation can be proposed.
 In an ideal scenario, the value of $\epsilon$ can be set by a domain knowledge expert.
 In general, small values of $\epsilon$ are preferable.
 Alternatively, experimental studies and simulations on real-world databases, i.e. a data-driven approach, can be applied to choose the optimum value of $\epsilon$ and thus minimize human intervention.
 In what follows, an experimental design will be used to set the optimal contradiction threshold $\epsilon$, which minimizes classification error.
-The main steps of the threshold calculation approach are given by algorithm \ref{alg:algorithm2}.
+The main steps of the threshold calculation approach are given by algorithm~\ref{alg:algorithm2}.

-The inputs of this algorithm are the BN $\mathcal{B}$ and a database $\mathcal{S}=\{(\textbf{S}_i, c_i)\}$ of scenarios labeled by an expert.
-Each scenario $\textbf{S}_i$ is represented by the pair of newly acquired information (variable, new observation) accompanied by a sequence of pairs of some previously acquired observations that are consistent (variable, observed value).
-For each scenario, $\textbf{S}_i$, a label $c_i$ given by the expert is associated such as: $c_i = 1$ if $\textbf{S}_i$ is declared contradictory by the expert, $c_i = 0$ otherwise.
+The inputs of this algorithm are the CBN $\mathcal{B}$ and a database $\mathcal{S}=\{(\textbf{C}_i, c_i)\}$ of scenarios labeled by experts.
+Each scenario $\textbf{C}_i$ is represented by the pair of newly acquired information (variable, new observation) accompanied by a sequence of pairs of some previously acquired observations that are consistent (variable, observed value).
+For each scenario, $\textbf{C}_i$, a label $c_i$ given by the experts is associated such as: $c_i = 1$ if $\textbf{C}_i$ is declared contradictory by the experts, $c_i = 0$ otherwise.
 Here is an example of a contradictory scenario: